 Can I volunteer at Manotsava?

 We welcome volunteers.
-Information about volunteer opportunities will be shared on our website.
+Information about volunteer opportunities will be shared on our website, or you could write to us at manotsava@rohininilekaniphilanthropies.org.

 How can I stay updated about Manotsava?